 6- You Save a Lot of Money When You Do Not Buy New

-Buying a certified pre-owned vehicle can save you thousands of dollars.
+Car shoppers buying a certified pre-owned vehicle can save you thousands of dollars.
 New cars start to depreciate the moment that they drive off of the car lot.
-When you purchase a CPO, the depreciation has already happened, and you are purchasing a vehicle that is true to its value.
-Depreciation will be very slow at this point, and you will get the best purchase for your money.
+When you purchase certified preowned cars, the depreciation has already happened, and you are purchasing a vehicle that is true to its value.
+Depreciation will be very slow at this point, especially if you have fair credit knowing your credit score and you will get the best purchase for your money or auto loan.
+Be sure to shop for the best loans rates too whether you have bad credit or good credit.

 Cons on Purchasing a Certified Pre-Owned Vehicle

+These are important financial decisions.
 Since many used vehicles will not qualify for pre-owned certification, you may be limited to the type of vehicle you purchase.
-If you have your heart set on a specific vehicle type, you may have to travel around your area to find that specific vehicle in pre-owned status.
+If you have your heart set on a specific vehicle type, you may have to travel around your area to find that specific vehicle in pre-owned status that has an extended warranty.

 2 – A certified pre-owned vehicle will cost more than a non-certified vehicle of the same make and model.